-In typical cases of shin splints, pain is usually felt two-thirds of the way down the shin bone (Tibia), just off the inside edge of the bone.
+Pain felt down the shin, just off the inside edge of the bone.

 As the injury gets worse the pain can be felt when walking and at rest.